w3c/WebPlatformWG/meetings/18-03-Web-components.md

 ## Tokyo, Japan, 5-6 March 2018

-10am - 6pm local Japan time each day (0100Z - 1000Z).
+* 10am - 6pm local Japan time each day (0100Z - 1000Z).

-Remote participation through webex will be possible, details available [on request](mailto:chaals@yandex.ru).
+* Remote participation through webex will be possible, details available [on request](mailto:chaals@yandex.ru).

-The meeting will be hosted by Google, 5 and 6 March 2018, in their offices in Roppongi:
+* The meeting will be hosted by Google, 5 and 6 March 2018, in their offices in Roppongi:

-Roppongi Hills Mori Tower 6-10-1 Roppongi Minato-ku:
+* Roppongi Hills Mori Tower 6-10-1 Roppongi Minato-ku:
 [OpenStreetMap](https://www.openstreetmap.org/way/153924771#map=16/35.6605/139.7293) / [Google Maps](https://www.google.com/maps/place/Roppongi+Hills/@35.6604761,139.7270984,17z/)

-Phone: +81-3-6384-9000
+* Phone: +81-3-6384-9000 (or in Japan, 03-6384-9000)

+* Please register your name below by the end of day Feb.
+27 (at your local timezone)!

 ## Attending